How Much Does Garden Decking Cost?

 timber decking steps

 The cost of decking steps may be anywhere between £50 to £215.
-The labour costs depend on how long the job will take, but most people will charge about £20 to £40 per hour.
+The labour costs depend on how long the job will take, but most people will charge about £20 to £40 per hour depending on experience and the extent of the work required.

 installing and painting decking

-Composite decking installation costs will be about £1170 to £2100 for a 15m².
+Composite decking installation costs will be about £1170 to £2100 for a 15m² area.
 To cover the same area with uPVC decking will cost around the same price.

 For a larger area of 20m², the price to install medium-quality timber decking would be around £640 to £820.
 For an area twice the size of this (40m²), it would cost roughly £1280 to £1640 to get the decking installed.